 Reishi Mushroom (Ganoderma lingzhi)

-When Not to Take Reishi
+When Not to Take Reishi Mushrooms

 Dosage

-Organic reishi mushroom is most effective at a dose of 10 to 15 mg per kg of body weight.
-Pets of up to 20 lbs benefit from a 200 mg reishi extract per day while dogs of between 50 lbs and 100 lbs should be given an 800 mg extract daily.
-Start with half of the recommended dosage and increase over a few days to help you fur companion build tolerance.
+Organic reishi is most effective at a dose of 10 to 15 mg per kg of body weight.
+Pets of up to 20 lbs benefit from a 200 mg reishi extract per day, while dogs of between 50 lbs and 100 lbs should be given an 800 mg extract daily.
+Start with half of the recommended dosage and increase over a few days to help your fur companion build tolerance.
 Lastly, always monitor for symptoms, such as changes in appetite and digestive upset.
 Stop using the supplement if your dog has a negative reaction.

 The Benefits of Medicinal Mushrooms for Pets